Girihandu Seya: The inscription with names

 The inscription covers an area of 20 ft by 5 ft written in Sanskrit language with the resembling South Indian Pallava Grantha scripts.
 On the whole the scripts are not quite identical with any of the known scripts of South India.
-Similar scripts also have been found in the graffiti on the gallery wall at Sigiriya where it contain a single Sanskrit verse and several verses in Sinhalese.
+Similar scripts also have been found in the graffiti on the gallery wall at Sigiriya where it contains a single Sanskrit verse and several verses in Sinhalese.
 Mahayana images and sculptures of the Pallava style belonging to the 8th century AD was found at this site.

 The inscription records an account of two sea-faring merchants.
 Most of the part of the document is occupied by a long eulogy of a shrine name Girikandi Caitya.
 The eulogy is followed by the pious wish of the author whose name is not found in the preserved portion.
-In the final lines it state that Girikandi Caitya was founded by the guilds of merchants named Trapussaka and Vallika.
-The record ends with a Buddhist formula about the transitoriness of the things.
+The final lines state that Girikandi Caitya was founded by the guilds of merchants named Trapussaka and Vallika.
+The record ends with a Buddhist formula about the transitoriness of things.

 Trapussaka and Vallika

 The names Trapussaka and Vallika are said to be corruptions of Trapusa (Tapussa and Tapassu in Pali) and Bhallika, the names of two merchants who offered food to the Buddha immediately after his enlightenment.
-The chronicles, Mahavagga, Lalitavistara and Nidanakatha state that the two merchants from a country called Ukkala (Utkala in Sanskrit), were led to the Buddha by a Deva (Deviyo) and there they were received some hair relics from the Buddha.
-They further state that the two merchant built a Stupa in their native country to enshrine the hair relics.
+The chronicles, Mahavagga, Lalitavistara and Nidanakatha state that the two merchants from a country called Ukkala (Utkala in Sanskrit), were led to the Buddha by a Deva (Deviyo) and there they received some hair relics from the Buddha.
+They further state that the two merchants built a Stupa in their native country to enshrine the hair relics.
 It is said that the Chinese pilgrim Hieun Tsang had noticed the remains of two Stupas built over the hair relics, on his journey from Balkh to Bamian in Gandhara.

-The Pujavaliya, a 13th-century Sinhalese religious work definitely state that the two merchants Tapassu and Bhalluka built a Stupa, enshrining the hair relics after they went on a sea voyage and came to the island of Sri Lanka.
+The Pujavaliya, a 13th-century Sinhalese religious work definitely states that the two merchants Tapassu and Bhalluka built a Stupa, enshrining the hair relics after they went on a sea voyage and came to the island of Sri Lanka.
 It further state that the two merchants came to the place called Girihandu and placed the casket of the relic on the summit of the rock and went for the eat.
 When they returned after having cooked and eaten their meals they couldn't move the relic casket from the place where it was.
-Finally giving honour to it they covered the casket by a heap of stones, and went their way.
+Finally giving honour to it they covered the casket by a heap of stones and went their way.
 It is said that in later times there was a Vihara named Girihandu at that place.

 Meanwhile, the Burmese Buddhists also firmly believe that the two merchants enshrined the hair relics of Buddha in their own Shwedagon Pagoda in Yangon.